 Working “behind the curtain” in the operating room has given me insight about the incredible commitment we as anesthesiologists have to patient safety.
 In the course of a routine cardiac surgery, I administer a plethora of medications to maintain the anesthetic and hemodynamics but also make crucial decisions with my surgical colleagues involving your care.
 Does your valve need to be repaired or replaced?
 Should we address the tricuspid regurgitation?
 What’s the significance of new mitral insufficiency after coming off cardiopulmonary bypass?
 Does the mechanical circulatory support (MCS) device function appropriately?
 What pressor/inotrope infusions are the most appropriate for the current situation?
 Can we safely extubate you now or should we wait?
 Do we need to go back on bypass and rearrest the heart?
 What, when, and how much should we transfuse?
 The list goes on!

 Despite this important role, how often have you been able to pick your anesthesiologist?
 Do you have any idea who will be delivering your care and what their credentials/training are?
 These considerations matter!

 Working in academics, I sometimes do my own cases, work with a resident, or cover two different operating rooms simultaneously with residents in each one.
-Residents are doctors who are still “in-training” and work closely with an attending physician to provide anesthesia care.
+Residents are doctors who are still in training and work closely with an attending physician to provide anesthesia care.
 In some contexts (especially seen in private practice), anesthesiologists can also supervise anesthesia assistants and nurse anesthetists.
-I give my patients a clear run down of the team that will be taking care of them, their roles (ie, attending, resident, medical students, individuals who are shadowing, etc.), and possible handoffs that will occur intraoperatively.
-Many of my patients understand the indication for their surgery, but often times, they are very anxious about receiving anesthesia, post-operative pain, “not waking up”, and their overall recovery.
-I use my training as a doctor in both the OR and ICU to “paint the picture” of what they can expect intra and post-operatively to alleviate fear of the unknown and answer questions along the way!
+I give my patients a clear rundown of the team that will be taking care of them, their roles (ie, attending, resident, medical students, individuals who are shadowing, etc.), and possible handoffs that will occur intraoperatively.
+Many of my patients understand the indication for their surgery, but oftentimes, they are very anxious about receiving anesthesia, post-operative pain, “not waking up”, and their overall recovery.
+I use my training as a doctor in both the OR and ICU to “paint the picture” of what they can expect intra and post-operatively to alleviate the fear of the unknown and answer questions along the way!